 So we decided to look into this juice in detail, finding out what the juice can actually do for you, whether there are any downsides to drinking the juice, and which brands are the best to buy.
 Keep reading to discover everything you’ve ever wanted to know about grapefruit juice.

-What’s in Grapefruit Juice?
+What Is in Grapefruit Juice?

-Grapefruit juice is made from the tropical grapefruit.
-For these benefits, we’ll be discussing home-made grapefruit juice.
 The grapefruit was created in the 18th century when a pomelo and an orange were crossed.
 The fruit was found to be filled with a range of incredibly beneficial nutrients.

 - Calories: 52

 - Carbs: 13 g

 - Fiber: 2 g

 - Magnesium: 3% of the RDI